Testertime/xformers_P100_precompiled/README.md

-# xformers_P100_precompiled
+# xformers P100 precompiled

-Precompiled xformers for Nvidia P100
+Here I'm sharing precompiled xformers for the Nvidia P100.
+Additional details are in the release notes!